bigcommerce/dev-docs/docs/api-docs/partner/subscriptions/foundation-guide.md

 If you plan to use the API to add products to the subscription sales channel, see [product channel assignments](/api-docs/multi-storefront/api-guide#products) for more information.

-## Deploying with Vercel
+## Deploying your app with Vercel

-To deploy with Vercel, click on the **Deploy** button in the [README.md](https://github.com/bigcommerce/subscription-foundation/blob/main/README.md) file, login to GitHub if you have not done so, and complete the following steps:
+The BigCommerce Subscription Foundation framework enables you to deploy your application with Vercel directly from the GitHub repo.

+To deploy your app with Vercel:

+1. Login to GitHub, and then navigate to the [BigCommerce Subscription Foundation README.md](https://github.com/bigcommerce/subscription-foundation/blob/main/README.md) file.
+2. Scroll down the page to the **Deploy with Vercel** section and click **Deploy**.
+3. In the **Get started** section, select a Git provider, and then authorize Vercel to connect to your provider.
-1. In the **Create Git Repository** dialog, select a Git scope, enter a repository name, and click **Create**.
+4. In the **Create Git Repository**, select a Git scope, enter a name for the repository, and then click **Create**.
+5. (Optional) If you are deploying to Vercel from a GitHub organization, you need to create a team by following the steps in the **Create a team** section.

-2. In the **Configure Project** dialog, enter the value for `DATABASE_URL`.
-To obtain the `DATABASE_URL`, you will need to create a Supabase DB and get the DB link.
+6. In the **Configure Project** section, enter the connection string for the Supabase database you created in the previous step in the **DATABASE_URL** field.
 See [Run migration and start the server](#run-migration-and-start-the-server) for information on creating the database and obtaining the `DATABASE_URL`.

-3. Enter '1234' for the remaining environment variables and click **Deploy**.
+7. Enter '1234' for the remaining environment variables and then click **Deploy**.
+The deployment process will take a few minutes.

-4. After you have successfully deployed Vercel, you should update the values for the environment variables.
-See [Declare environment variables](#declare-environment-variables) for more information.
+8. After you have successfully deployed Vercel, it is recommended that you update your environment variables.
+For more information, see [Declare environment variables](#declare-environment-variables).

 <!-- theme: info -->
 > #### Updating `NEXT_PUBLIC_APP_URL`
 > Vercel generates the `NEXT_PUBLIC_APP_URL` after the first deployment.
 You can update the APP_URL with this value.

-5. Re-deploy Vercel for the changes to take place.
+9. Re-deploy Vercel for the changes to take place.
 Click on the **Deployments** tab and select **Redeploy** from the three vertical dots on the right.

 ## Troubleshooting